ImageMagick/Usage-Markdown/anim_mods/index.md

 ### Splitting up an Animation {#split}

-Now that we have the animation rejoined together, lets attempt to split it up correctly for use on a web servers, so that the individual parts can animate separately, without interfering with each other.
+Now that we have the animation rejoined together, let's attempt to split it up correctly for use on a web servers, so that the individual parts can animate separately, without interfering with each other.

 This is actually reasonably hard, and I will not attempt to completely automate the process.
 There are however tools on the WWW that can do this.